gustavla/sprite-packer/README.md

 # sprite-packer

-Texture Packer for in Python, for use with cocos2d.
+Texture Packer for cocos2d, written in Python.

 ## Features